janfaris24/blok/CONDOSYNC_IMPLEMENTATION_SPEC.md

   buildingContext?: string
 ): Promise<AIAnalysisResult> {
   const prompt = `
-You are an AI assistant for a Puerto Rico condominium management system called CondoSync.
+You are an AI assistant for a Puerto Rico condominium management system called Blok.

 CONTEXT:
 - Resident type: ${residentType}